Why hello there.

 Get a good pair of socks and don’t even look at the price.
 I had a worn out pair of injiji toe socks that were starting to rip from previous runs.
 Sure enough, my big toes tore through the socks by mile 20 and my big toenails are currently paying the price.
 I’d suggest toe socks because your toes aren’t rubbing against each other through the entire event, which will prevent some blisters from forming.

 Fill my bladder to 2L, not 3.
+WITH EXCEPTIONS.

 I thought the time between aid stations was going to be much longer than reality.
 Never through any section of the race did I come close to drinking 3L of water from my camelpak.
 Having a 2L bladder would have been plenty enough to last between stations and it would have been much less of a heavy burden.
 3L of water weighs roughly 5-7lbs depending on what you’re holding it in.